d0sboots/PerfectTower/README.md

 the old name.
 You can also manually change the budget by editing the value stored here, which can be faster than hitting "W" or "S" a lot of times.

+### Why are my gems stuck at T12?

+The combiner can only increase tiers 11 levels.
+This is a time-based
+limitation: Every additional tier requires 3x as many gems, and thus takes 3x as long.
+Beyond 11, it starts taking too long to be practical.

+Thus, without offshore market the maximum tier will be 12.
+With offshore market you can go higher, but only when useful gems appear in the market.
+It may take a few cycles for that to happen for all your gems.
+(You can influence the chances by enabling/disabling specific elements in "Preferences" in the Shop.)

 ### Transmuting

 The script won't transmute for you.
 With the new museum design, you only need